Red Seal Trades: What They Are & How to Get Into One

 At the most basic level, it's simply a vocation for which you can get a Red Seal endorsement.
 Of course, not all vocations qualify.
 Only certain kinds of "compulsory trades" are part of the Red Seal program.
 A compulsory trade is a vocation that requires a person to be a registered apprentice, a certified journeyman, or a candidate for certified journeyman status in his or her province or territory.

-In 2013, about 77 percent of all registered apprentices in Canada were in Red Seal trades (also known as "designated trades").2
+About 80 percent of all registered apprentices in Canada are in Red Seal trades (also known as "designated trades").2

 3. What Are the Various Red Seal Trades?